-The placement of the projecting sign covers a portion of the belt cornice that separates the two floors of the building.
+The placement of the wall sign along 7th Street sign is very close to red brick detailing, including the belt cornice that separates the two floors of the building.
 The belt cornice is an architectural feature that should not be obscured, per the previously cited guidelines.
-The size of the sign does not fit within the historic sign board area above the entryway and it overwhelms the entryway, competing with the building's architecture.
-Staff recommends that any signs on the 7th Street facade should be placed to leave at least three inches between the top of the sign and the bottom of the belt cornice.
+Staff recommends that any signs on the 7th Street facade should be placed to leave at least three inches between the edge of the sign and the red brick detailing.

 The internal illumination of the sign may also be an item of concern.
-While internally illuminated cabinet signs are not compatible, the illumination for this sign may be acceptable because an internally lit marquee is different from a modern typical cabinet sign and is historically found in the 1920s era.
+While internally illuminated cabinet signs are not compatible on historic properties, the internally lit reader board is different from a typical modern cabinet sign, and is historically found in the 1920s era.
+For this reason, the internal illumination may be acceptable in this case.